tonyatliv/llm-testbed/README.md

 Python 3 interface used to extract data from PubMed publications using LLMs, part of the PubLLican project.

+This experimental branch contains many additional features - and searches for 'quotes' from papers, by comparison with Go term descriptions.

 ## Contents

 [Setup](#setup)